Country of Residence

 After completing his PhD in Havana, Daniel worked as virologist for over seven years at the Li Ka Shing Institute of Virology at the University of Alberta which is among the top-ranking universities in Canada.
 While in Havana his main topic of research was the immunopathogenesis of dengue virus, at the University of Alberta he researched the interactions between zika virus and host cells.
 Specifically, he developed new ex-vivo infection models of zika virus in the human developing brain for immunopathogenesis studies and anti-viral therapeutic strategies.
 Later, he started to do anti-viral research about SARS-CoV-2, the causing agent of the COVID-19 pandemic, and other RNA viruses.

-Daniel has presented his dengue research at international conferences and scientific institutions in Spain, Brazil, US, Italy, Israel, Canada and Oman.
+Daniel has presented his research at international conferences and scientific institutions in Spain, Brazil, US, Italy, Israel, Germany, Canada and Oman.
 As a result of his research accomplishments, he was twice the recipient of the most prestigious annual award from the National Academy of Sciences (2009 and 2013) in Cuba.
-In 2009, I also received the most important individual annual award from the Ministry of Health in Cuba.
-Very recently, Dr. Daniel was honoured to be elected as the first Young Affiliate Fellow from Cuba of The World Academy of Sciences (TWAS).
-He has been also very fortunate to receive many other research awards including Brazilian, Israeli and Italian travel fellowships, US visiting scholarships, and a Brazilian MSc Cellular and Molecular Biology fellowship.
+In 2009, he also received the most important individual annual award from the Ministry of Health in Cuba.
+Dr. Daniel was honoured to be elected as the first Young Affiliate Fellow from Cuba of The World Academy of Sciences (TWAS).
+He has received Postdoctoral Awards of the American Society for Virology, the American Society for Microbiology and the University of Alberta.